opossum3/debunking_queerphobia/docs/trans/genderidentity.md

 ## "Trans people are delusional."

-I will use the word "delusion" to refer to a strong belief in something that is contrary to empirical evidence.
-This claim usually comes from one of the following beliefs/assumptions:

-1. That trans people claim they **are** the other sex when they clearly aren't, and that's delusional because it's denying their physiological reality.
-2. That gender identity doesn't exist _at all_, so claiming that it is at odds with one's sex is delusional because it is claiming the existence of something (gender identity) that isn't there.
-Sex characteristics alone determine what you are.
-3. That gender identity exists, but it can never be misaligned with one's sex characteristics and hence one's assigned sex, so claiming that there is a misalignment is delusional because such a misalignment is impossible.

-All of these are untrue.

----
 ### "Trans people claim they are a different sex."
-Trans people are **not** claiming they **are** entirely the other sex physically, they are claiming they have a gender identity that tells them that they _ought_ to have different sex characteristics (body-related gender incongruence) or perception of them by others (social gender incongruence) _than they currently do_, or used to have if they already transitioned.
-This is what is called gender identity.

-In fact, trans people live every single day of their lives with this reality.
-Trans people wouldn't even call themselves trans if they were actually delusional and thought they already are and always have been physically the sex they wish they were, they would simply call themselves cis people of their gender identity.
-The very definition of "transgender" acknowledges the existence of sex characteristics and assigned sex.

-Going up to a trans person and saying "but you're biologically/partially still X" is rude not only because it's in most (not all) contexts none of your concern and because it can cause unnecessary and unproductive distress (gender dysphoria), but also because it is condescending: **You're implying the person doesn't already know this and needs you to tell them that.**

----
 ### "Gender identity doesn't exist"

 #### Gender identity proven by cis people